olivia-em/docblog/src/com/week2.md

 I used the code for the <a target="_blank" href="https://editor.p5js.org/luisa_NYU/sketches/uDhMc-dhK">waveform circle</a> to get the vocal loop represented by the dot circle.
 I used Chat GPT to get the sibling loops to both trigger the same shape, rather than have a shape for each loop.
 Justin got the stems and the quantized vocals to work.

+Keys 1-3 control one set of loops, while 8-0 control their siblings.
+The hitting the space bar starts and stops a recording from your computer's microphone.